Matthew-Hsu/PiPass/README.md

 <b>RTL8188CUS Chipset</b>

 Many people have been trying to get the RTL8188CUS chipset to work with PiPass.
-To my understanding, RTL8188CUS is problematic with Homepass in general.
-That means that the RTL8188CUS chipset has problems with other Homepass solutions.
-There are guides that help you make a RTL8188CUS chipset into an access point, but it just falls short in getting Homepass to work.
+There is a thread found in my issue list that has a discussion where someone was able to get the RTL8188CUS working with PiPass.

-If others have successfully gotten the RTL8188CUS chipset to work, please let me know because I do not own this chipset to help others troubleshoot.
+Please refer here for more information: <a href="https://github.com/Matthew-Hsu/PiPass/issues/20" target="_blank">Issue #20</a>.
+I haven't tried this method yet, but I will see what I can do to integrate it with the pre-made images and also provide a guide on how to get it working.

 # Testing Environment
 Development and testing was done using all the components from the Canakit Raspberry Pi 2 Complete Starter Kit with WiFi.
 A -=new=- Nintendo 3DS XL with the 9.7.0-25U firmware was used to verify functionality of 'Homepass'.